Hi! I’m Emma, your local farmer-florist

 Locally Grown

-Our flowers and foliage are grown right here less than an hour drive from DC.
-If we need more than we can grow, we source from our fellow farmers in the DMV region.
+Our flowers and foliage are grown right here in the Montgomery Agricultural Reserve less than an hour drive from DC.
+If an event requires more than we can grow, we source from our fellow farmers in the DMV region.

 Unique

-Every single bouquet is different and made from what is thriving the week they are cut.
+Every single bouquet is a specific moment in time: made from what is thriving the week they are cut.
 I love to grow varieties that you don’t see everyday.

 Considered

 I believe in an organic, holistic approach to farming.
-We work to promote a biodiverse ecosystem from soil microbes up to foxes and birds.
+We work to promote a biodiverse ecosystem from the tiniest soil microbes up to birds and foxes.
 Our goal is to leave the soil healthier, the fauna more numerous and diverse, and the air a little bit cleaner through prioritizing the environment in our decision making.

 Committed to the Environment